OfficeDev/office-scripts-docs/docs/resources/add-ins-differences.md

 ---
 title: 'Differences between Office Scripts and Office Add-ins'
-description: 'The behavior and API differences between Office Scripts and Office Add-ins.' ms.date: 06/01/2020
+description: 'The behavior and API differences between Office Scripts and Office Add-ins.' ms.date: 06/02/2021
 localization_priority: Normal
 ---

 # Differences between Office Scripts and Office Add-ins

 Office Add-ins and Office Scripts have a lot in common.
-They both offer automated control of an Excel workbook a JavaScript API.
-However, the Office Scripts APIs are a specialized, synchronous version of the Office JavaScript API.
+They both offer automated control of an Excel workbook through JavaScript APIs.
+However, Office Scripts are designed to be quickly made by anyone looking to improve their workflow.
+Whereas Office Add-ins are larger-scale integrations for an Office host application.

 :::image type="content" source="../images/office-programmability-diagram.png" alt-text="A four-quadrant diagram showing the focus areas for different Office extensibility solutions.
 Both Office Scripts and Office Web Add-ins are focused on the web and collaboration, but Office Scripts cater to end users (whereas Office Web Add-ins target professional developers)":::

 Office Scripts run to completion with a manual button press or as a step in [Power Automate](https://flow.microsoft.com/), whereas Office Add-ins persist while their task panes are open.
-This means the add-ins can maintain state during a session, whereas Office Scripts do not maintain an internal state between runs.
-If you find that your Excel extension needs to exceed the scripting platform's capabilities, visit the [Office Add-ins documentation](/office/dev/add-ins) to learn more about Office Add-ins.
+This means the add-ins maintain state during a session, whereas Office Scripts don't maintain an internal state between runs.
+If you find that your Excel extension needs exceed the scripting platform's capabilities, visit the [Office Add-ins documentation](/office/dev/add-ins) to learn more about Office Add-ins.

 The rest of this article describes on the main differences between Office Add-ins and Office Scripts.